rakutenanalytics/ios-rakutenanalytics/README.md

 ~~~

 @subsection analytics-standard-events Standard Events
-The SDK will automatically send events for certain actions.
+The SDK will automatically send events to the Rakuten Analytics Tracker for certain actions.
 The event type parameter for all of these events are prefixed with `_rem_`.

 @note These events will send all of the automatic parameters that are normally sent with a RAT event.
 Some events also send additional parameters specific to the event, as listed below.